svaraa/svaraa/README.md

 - 📊 Experienced in **SQL, Power BI, Excel, and Python (pandas, NumPy)**.
 - 🚀 Skilled in **ETL, dashboard design, and reporting automation** using Databricks and Power BI.
 - 🌏 Based in **Melbourne, Australia**, open to entry-level and graduate data analyst roles.
-- 🧩 Always learning — currently exploring **Microsoft Fabric and advanced DAX**.
+- 🧩 Always learning!
+Currently exploring **Microsoft Fabric and advanced DAX**.

 ---